Nephelios/v1-docs/docs/getting-starter/installation.md

 docker build -t nephelios-frontend .

 # Run the container
-docker run -p 80:80 nephelios-frontend
+docker run -p 4173:4173 --name nephelios-frontend zuhowks/nephelios-frontend:latest
 ```

-This will serve the front-end on [http://localhost](http://localhost) via port 80.
+This will serve the front-end on [http://localhost:4173](http://localhost:4173).